SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/PropertyInfo.md

 ```

 ### Sprite Requirements
-In order to replace a texture we first need to make sure our edited texture fulfills all the requirements for a succesfull patch.<br></br>
+In order to replace a texture we first need to make sure our edited texture meets all the requirements for a succesfull patch.<br></br>
 Requirements:

 * The sprite sheet must always have a width of 4 frames.